MACS40700/course_site/content/_index.md

 | 05-Mar | Final project due             |  | [final project](/assignments/final-project/)|

+## TA & Office Hours
+TA: Zihua Chen
+Prof: Jean Clipperton

 ## Assignments / grading
 You can see our assignments listed out above with their respective deadlines.
 Generally speaking, you can expect the assignments and deadlines to be constant.

+* Each assignment is graded along a check / check-plus / check-minus with most assignments getting a 'check', this includes the final assignment.
+* Getting all checks is sufficient for a B+ in the course.
+* A check-plus on the final is required for an A- in the course.
+* Distinctions between and A and A- come from overall quality of work (at least two homework assignments at the check-plus level in addition to the final exam), and general engagement in the course.
+* The distinction between a check and a check-plus comes from the level of completion.
+A check-level assignment satisfies the requirements of the prompt but may not be as polished or thoughtful.
+For more on the rubric, see [the rubric discussion](/faq/homework-evaluations).

 ## Course policies
 ### Access & Inclusion